 If non-emergency medical treatment is needed, the employee is to go to Concentra Medical Center, 17500 Federal Drive, Ste.
 750, Allen Park, MI (313-982-1376).
 This is the assigned clinic for all work-related injuries for the University of Michigan-Dearborn and it provides medical services from 8:00 am to 5:00 pm, Monday thru Friday.
 For after hours non-emergency medical treatment, please go to Concentra Medical Center, 11700 Metro Airport Center Drive, Ste.
 104, Romulus, MI (734-955-7000).
 This is a 24 hour, 7 days a week clinic.

 Your supervisor will need to complete a Concentra Authorization for Examination or Treatment Form for you to be treated.
 Take this completed form with you.
 If you go to the clinic without a form, the clerk will need to call your supervisor for a verbal authorization and a form will need to be faxed or scanned/ emailed to the clinic for treatment to be approved.

 If treatment for your injury cannot wait, please go to Henry Ford Fairlane ER if you require immediate care.
 UM-Dearborn Public Safety will assist by contacting EMS to transport you to the ER.
 Paperwork can be completed after you are treated in this instance.

 Injury reporting process:

-Click on "Start a Claim", or the link below:
+Click on "Start a Claim"